 This status is applied only when the work of the course is substantially completed, and the student is passing at the time of the Incomplete.
-When an incomplete is assigned, the Graduate and Health Professions Student Affairs office will maintain information regarding the reason for the Incomplete, as well as stipulations for course completion.
+When an Incomplete is assigned, the Graduate and Health Professions Student Affairs office will maintain information regarding the reason for the Incomplete, as well as stipulations for course completion.
 A grade of "I" may also be assigned due to personal illness, hospitalization, or leave of absence approved by the Associate Dean of Academic Affairs or designee of the Dean.
-"I" grades must be resolved according to the deadlines set by the instructor of record but may not to exceed 30 days after the incomplete was given.
-Otherwise, the "I" grade may be converted to a grade of "F" if those deadlines or alternate conditions set forth by the Associate Dean of Academic Affairs have not been met, unless the student was given prior written exception by the instructor of record.
+"I" grades must be resolved according to the deadlines set by the instructor of record but may not exceed 60 days after the Incomplete was given.
+Otherwise, the "I" grade may be converted to a grade of "F" if those deadlines or alternate conditions set forth by the Associate Dean of Academic Affairs have not been met, unless the student was given prior written exception by the instructor of record (Incomplete Request Form, Appendix I, p.
+72).